cthackers/adm-zip/APPNOTE.md

       The comment for this .ZIP file.
 ZIP file comment data is stored unsecured.
 No encryption or data authentication is applied to this area at this time.
-Confidential information should not be stored in this section.
+Confidential information SHOULD NOT be stored in this section.

    4.4.27 zip64 extensible data sector    (variable size)